• Home

 Place another layer of cake on top; repeat this same process.
 Do this with 3 layers of cake.

-Once you get to the top layer of cake, place it bottom (or flat) side up so the top of the cake is nice and flat.
+Once you get to the last layer of cake, place it bottom (or flat) side up so the top of the cake is nice and flat.
+Use an icing spatula or a butter knife to frost the top and a thin layer on the sides of the cake.

 Pop the entire cake in the fridge uncovered for 15-20 minutes.
-This will make it more stable to work with.

-Step 6: Add the Sprinkles at the Bottom of the Cake
+Step 7: Add the Sprinkles at the Bottom of the Cake

-This part if not needed but if you want, frost a 1 inch high ring around the bottom edge of the cake.
+Frost a 1 inch high ring around the bottom edge of the cake.

 Take your sprinkles and push them into the wet frosting so they stick.